 - Or make sure any plastic you throw away can be recycled, and will be properly recycled.

 How about starting with this new ‘Plastic Oceans’ worksheet?

-Simply sign up via the ‘Unlock your Exclusive Access’ form on my website (also here), and you’ll have access to this and all the other worksheets and posters.
+Simply sign up via the ‘unlock your exclusive access’ form alongside or below (also here), and you’ll have access to this and all the other worksheets and posters.

-Existing subscribers have access to this new worksheet and all the other worksheets and posters through the subscriber-exclusive worksheet link in any subscriber emails.
+Existing subscribers have access to this new worksheet and all the other worksheets and posters through the subscribers-only worksheets link in any subscriber emails.